 The intro music for your shows is crucial for building a podcast brand.
 The clip that you use must be short and catchy.

-Ensure that it's unique sounding as it will help your listeners associate it with your brand much faster.
+Ensure its unique sounding will help your listeners associate it with your brand much faster.

-As I have said before, professional equipment is an essential requirement for starting a successful podcast.
+As I have said before, professional equipment is essential for starting a successful podcast.
 The bare minimum would be a mic, a recording software, and a podcast host.

-So yeah, this shouldn't prove too costly for you, and in return, you will be able to produce a seamless podcasting experience.
+So yeah, this shouldn't prove too costly for you; in return, you will be able to produce a seamless podcasting experience.

 Creating a proper environment for your shows is necessary to keep your listeners engaged with your episodes.